-The demand for, and provision of surgically based education outside of training programmes has grown significantly in recent times.
-It is often difficult to ascertain which activities are of relevance or are worthy of attendance for surgeons or trainees.
-The College has therefore developed guidance and standards to act as a benchmark for high quality activity design, delivery, and review, as part of its accreditation processes.
+The demand for, and provision of, surgical education outside of formal training programmes has grown significantly in recent times.
+It is often difficult for consultants and trainees to ascertain which activities provide a high quality educational experience and are worthy of attendance.
+The Royal College of Surgeons (RCS) has therefore developed guidance and standards to act as a benchmark for high quality activity design, delivery, and review, as part of its accreditation processes.

 The College defines accreditation as the process by which it verifies the quality of educational activities offered by educational organisations.
-RCS has developed policies around six specific forms of accreditation in order to verify that programmes, courses or events provide a high quality learning experience, and have complied with the College’s criteria and standards.
+RCS has developed policies around six specific forms of accreditation in order to verify that programmes, courses or events provide a high quality learning experience, and have complied with RCS criteria and standards:

-- To ensure that the content of a course or event is relevant to its target audience and the development of competent surgeons.
+- ensure that the content of an educational activity is relevant to its target audience and the development of competent surgeons.

-- To ensure that surgical courses and events are well constructed with appropriate evaluation to ensure constructive improvement.
+- ensure that educational activities are well constructed with appropriate evaluation to ensure constructive improvement.

-- To encourage the appropriate evaluation of educational activities.
+- encourage the appropriate evaluation of educational activities.

-- To assist surgeons in justifying attendance and/or participation in scientific and educational events.
+- assist surgeons in justifying attendance and/or participation in scientific and educational events.